danbev/learning-ai/notes/llama-batch-embd.md

 it can be used and for what purposes.

 So this is a field similar to the `llama_batch.token` field which is a pointer to the input tokens.
-So we might have a prompt which we tokenize which the is bacically splitting the prompt into tokens and looking them up in the models vocabulary.
+So we might have a prompt which we tokenize which is bacically splitting the prompt into tokens and looking them up in the models vocabulary.
 This is what is passed to the `llama_batch.token` field.
 We can see in following function that if the batch has tokens then a 1d tensor will be created for the `inp_tokens`: